Being a fiscally responsible person is an important part of improving your finances and your overall relationship with money.

-Its so easy to loose track of the money you make.
+It’s so easy to lose track of the money you make.
 If you find that this is a problem that happens often to you, budget for it!

-Set aside a certain amount of money that you know you will most likely loose track of.
+Set aside a certain amount of money that you know you will most likely lose track of.

 A budget helps you take control of your finances and more times than not, makes thinking about your money a lot easier.

 Next is saving.
 Saving money is important for a couple of reasons.
-The first being that we all want to live a little right?
+The first is that we all want to live a little right?

 Setting money aside for a future trip, a down payment for a house, a car, or college are just a few reasons to save money.